 Not that you can't spend your weeknights with your favorite Netflix series, just don't do that all of the time.

 Do a bit more with your time this week — Listen to podcasts on your way to work.
-Put a book in your purse and read it while you wait for your tires to get rotated.
+Put a book in your bag and read it while you wait for your tires to get rotated.
 Skip out on scrolling Instagram for the 15th time today so you can keep a quote book of phrases you love.
+Download a language-learning app or a geography quiz one instead of something less productive.
+Make a list of things you want to do this week and do them!
 Watch a documentary instead of reruns of Friends (again).

-I don't do this all of the time, but when I choose to fill out my quote book or listed to a Ted Talk on my commute, I just feel more productive.
+I don't do this all of the time, but when I choose to fill out my quote book or listen to a Ted Talk on my commute, I just feel more productive.

 Here's a list of ways to spend your time just a bit more wisely: